-9.21 DELEGATION
+9.11 DELEGATION OF AUTHORITY

-- 9.21.1 The Board of Examiners shall delegate, by resolution, to a sub-committee its authority in relation to the progression and recommendation of awards to students following Combined Referral Deferrals.
-The resolution must define the membership and quorum of such a sub-committee and prescribe the reporting arrangements to the Board of Examiners. - 9.21.2 The Board of Examiners shall delegate, by resolution, to the Chair its authority in relation to the progression and recommendation of awards to students in order to correct decisions based on erroneous or incomplete information.
-Chairs must ensure the possibility of such action does not remove a student's right of appeal against decisions of a Board of Examiners.
-The resolution requires the Chair to document the decision, with the reasons for the decision and the extent of any consultation, and report the decision to the next meeting. - 9.21.3 The Board of Examiners shall delegate, by resolution, to the Chair its authority in relation to the making of exit awards arising from students withdrawing from the University.
-The resolution requires the Chair to document the decision, with the reasons for the decision and the extent of any consultation, and report the decision to the next meeting. - 9.21.4 The Board of Examiners shall delegate, by resolution, to the Chair its authority in relation to the recommendation of awards to students to be made posthumously.
-The resolution requires the Chair to document the decision, with the reasons for the decision and the extent of any consultation, and report the decision to the next meeting. - 9.21.5 The Board of Examiners cannot otherwise delegate its authority.
+- 9.11.1 The Module Assessment Board shall delegate, by resolution, to a sub-committee its authority for the confirmation of marks and the assignment of credit following Referrals, Deferrals and Pending decisions.
+The resolution must define the membership and quorum of the sub-committee and prescribe the reporting arrangements to the Module Assessment Board. - 9.11.2 The Module Assessment Board shall delegate, by resolution, to the Chair its authority in relation to the confirmation of marks arising from Deferrals or pending decisions.
+The resolution shall require the Chair to document the decision, the reasons for it, and the extent of any consultation and report the decision to the next meeting of the Module Assessment Board. - 9.11.3 The Module Assessment Board shall delegate, by resolution, to the Chair its authority in relation to the confirmation of marks and grades in order to correct decisions based on erroneous or incomplete information.
+Chairs must ensure the possibility of such action does not remove a student's right of appeal against decisions of a Module Assessment Board The resolution shall require the Chair to document the decision, the reasons for it, and the extent of any consultation and report the decision to the next meeting of the Module Assessment Board. - 9.11.4 The Module Assessment Board cannot otherwise delegate its authority.

-9.22 MINUTES
+9.12 MINUTES

-- 9.22.1 The Chair of the Board of Examiners shall appoint a Minutes Secretary to draft the Minutes of all meetings of the Board of Examiners and of any sub-committee. - 9.22.2 In the case of the exercise of any discretionary powers under these regulations, the minutes shall reflect the discussion at the meeting and record the reasons for the decision to exercise discretion or not to do - 9.22.3 The Chair of the Board of Examiners shall ensure that approved draft minutes of meetings are issued to members within a reasonable time period.
+- 9.12.1 The Chair of the Module Assessment Board shall appoint a Minutes Secretary to draft the minutes of the Module Assessment Board and of any sub-committee. - 9.12.2 In the case of the exercise of discretionary powers under these regulations, the minutes shall reflect the discussion at the meeting and record the reasons for the decision to exercise discretion or not to do so. - 9.12.3 The Chair of the Module Assessment Board shall ensure that approved draft minutes of meetings are issued to members within a reasonable time period.

-10. EXEMPTIONS
+10. BOARDS OF EXAMINERS